exoscale/interceptor/README.md

 # Interceptor

-disclaimer: So far just week-end/evenings experiment.

-The code/design is heavily inspired from pedestal/sieparri.
+The code/design is *heavily* inspired from pedestal.interceptor/sieparri.

 It mimics pedestal interceptor behavior, but adds async lib agnostic support with a default manifold impl.

-Some minor differences with pedestal:
+Some minor differences with pedestal/sieparri:

-* no nested exceptions when :error handlers bubble up, no error wrapping either
+* no nested exceptions when :error handlers propagate, no error wrapping either

-* potential support for cljs easily achievable
+* cljs support

 * tiny codebase

 * less is more: no :suppressed, :bindings, :terminators

+* no handler, request/response, just context (it's easy to emulate these)

 ## How it works:

 It follows the interceptor pattern.

-`execute` takes a context (map) and chains it to the "interceptors" .
+`execute` takes a context (map) and chains it to the "interceptors" that can modify it and ultimately returns a value or the context itself.

 An interceptor is just a map, with `:enter` key and potentially `:leave` `:error` and `:name` (+ whatever you want to add).

+### Stages

 `:enter` and `:leave` are function of the context and return a new context. `:error` takes 2 arguments, the context and the error that